 We at Parkland are dedicated to the health and wellbeing of individuals and communities that we serve by setting the standard of excellence for public and academic healthcare systems.
-Our clinical staff utilizes electronic dashboards built with the Business Technology Platform and Qualtrics XM from SAP for analytics, planning and sentiment analysis.
+Our clinical staff utilizes electronic dashboards built with SAP Business Technology Platform and Qualtrics XM from SAP for analytics, planning and sentiment analysis.
 We understand that a fully integrated, technology foundation is critical for the 240 thousand-plus Emergency Room patients we care for yearly, and for supporting our future growth and innovation.– Scott Harrison, Chief Data Officer, Parkland Health & Hospital System

 History shows us that crises often inspire innovation.
 Since the onset of ‘shelter in place’ and physical distancing measures, the SAP Customer Innovation team has been working on a flexible, holistic, virtual co-innovation model.
 This project with Parkland Hospital serves as a great example for how SAP was able to co-innovate with a customer quickly and deliver great results, in a fully remote scenario.